 A negotiator that knows all the tricks and methods is a huge advantage.
 They'll leave each party coming away thinking they have a great deal.

-There are two options for builders when it comes to complete work on a project.
-They can either direct hire their own employees or they can subcontract the work out.
+There are two options for builders when it comes to completing work on a project.
+They can either subcontract the work or hire their own employees to carry out the various tasks needed to complete the project.

-If they go for the latter, they'll hire an independent contractor to supply the labor.
+If they go for the former, they'll hire an independent contractor to supply the labor.
 Either way, it isn't always an easy choice to make.

 By subcontracting, it offers warranties that can make the oversight and management work easier on you.
 Going down the direct-hire route requires extra effort as you'll need to get involved in oversight and management duties.
 But direct hiring has the benefit of giving you more control over quality and labor costs.